 An annual grant awarded in memory of the pianist and critic to one or more especially promising student musicians, preferably Music Majors, to provide added enrichment by helping support their participation in summer music programs before graduation.
 Undergraduate students from any of the Claremont Colleges who are active participants in the program offered by the Pomona College Music Department are eligible to apply.

 The Rudolph Polk Memorial Award

 – Undergraduate recipients since 1958 [pdf]

 – Graduate recipients since 2003 [pdf]

 Established in 1957 by friends and colleagues of Rudolph Polk, this award is given to a student in instrumental music (violin, viola, cello, or piano) on the basis of an audition assessing technical competence, musicianship, and general musical background.
 Students of any of the Claremont Colleges are eligible to apply for the audition.
 Two awards are presented annually, one to a graduate student and one to an undergraduate.
 The Claremont University Consortium, through an intercollegiate faculty committee, administers the program.

 – Recipients since 1993 [pdf]

-An annual prize awarded to one or more prospective Music majors who, in the early stages of their undergraduate career, show substantial accomplishment and significant promise in their study of music.
-Established in 1992 by Susan Blaustein Berlow in honor of Professor Karl Kohn who named it after his colleague and friend Professor William F. Russell, conductor of the Pomona College Choir, Glee Clubs and Band, and Music Department Chair for more than 30 years.
+An annual prize awarded to one or more prospective Music majors who in the early stages of their undergraduate careers show substantial accomplishment and significant promise in their study of music.
+Professor Russell conducted the Pomona College Choir, Glee Clubs and Band from 1951 to 1982 and from 1953 was also Chair of the Music Department.
+Established in 1992 by Susan Blaustein Berlow in honor of Professor Karl Kohn, who designated the prize in honor of his longtime colleague.

 The Cecil H. Short Memorial Prize